 Best Paper for Printing

-The paper you print on makes a significant difference in how your printables look and feel in your journal.
-Different papers work better for different purposes.
+The paper you print on makes a real difference in how your printables look and feel in your journal.
+I’ve tried pretty much everything at this point, so here’s what works.

-Regular copy paper works perfectly for practice prints and lightweight elements.
-It is thin enough to layer without adding bulk and takes color well from most inkjet printers.
-For sturdier elements like tags, journal cards, and anything that needs to stand up to handling, print on cardstock in the 65-80 pound range.
-It holds up much better than copy paper and gives printables a more substantial feel.
+Regular copy paper is totally fine for practice prints and lightweight elements.
+It’s thin enough to layer without adding bulk and takes color well from most inkjet printers.
+For sturdier elements like tags, journal cards, and anything that needs to hold up to handling, go with cardstock in the 65-80 pound range.
+It’s so much more satisfying than flimsy copy paper and gives your printables a more substantial feel.

-Sticker paper is a game changer for small embellishments.
-Print your ephemera sheets on full-sheet sticker paper, cut them out, and they are ready to peel and stick with no adhesive needed.
-For a translucent effect, you can actually run tissue paper through most printers by backing it with freezer paper first – iron the shiny side of freezer paper to the tissue, trim to letter size, and feed it through your printer carefully. – like our February 2026 Embellishment Kit.
+Sticker paper is a total game changer for small embellishments.
+Print your ephemera sheets on full-sheet sticker paper, cut them out, and they’re ready to peel and stick with no adhesive needed.
+For a translucent effect, you can actually run tissue paper through most printers by backing it with freezer paper first – iron the shiny side of freezer paper to the tissue, trim to letter size, and feed it through carefully.
+It’s a little fiddly but the results are gorgeous – like our February 2026 Embellishment Kit.

-Matte photo paper produces the most vibrant colors and sharpest details, making it ideal for featured elements that will be a focal point on your pages.
-Kraft-colored cardstock gives printables a warm, vintage feel even before any aging techniques are applied.
+Matte photo paper gives you the most vibrant colors and sharpest details, so it’s ideal for focal point elements.
+And kraft-colored cardstock gives printables that warm, vintage feel even before you do any aging – one of my favorite tricks.

 How to Print and Cut Printables

-Getting the best results from your printables starts with your printer settings.
+Getting great results from your printables starts with your printer settings.
 Set your print quality to high or best for the sharpest output.
-Make sure color management is set to let the printer manage colors for the most accurate reproduction.
-If your printable is designed for a specific paper size, check that your printer is set to match.
+Make sure color management is set to let the printer handle colors for the most accurate reproduction.
+If your printable is designed for a specific paper size, double-check that your printer matches.

-Scaling is an important consideration.
-Many printables are designed at letter size, but you can scale them down to fit smaller journals.
+Scaling is worth thinking about.
+Most printables are designed at letter size, but you can scale them down to fit smaller journals.
 Print at 75% or 50% to create miniature versions of the same elements.
-Some crafters print the same sheet at multiple sizes to create variety from a single file.
+I actually love printing the same sheet at multiple sizes to get more variety from a single file.

-For cutting, you have several approaches.
-Fussy cutting means carefully cutting around the exact outline of each image, which creates the most polished look but takes the most time.
-Straight cutting with a paper trimmer is faster and works well for rectangular elements like journal cards.
-Many junk journalers prefer to tear the edges of their printables rather than cutting them cleanly – this creates a soft, organic edge that blends naturally with other found materials.
+For cutting, you’ve got a few options.
+Fussy cutting means carefully cutting around the exact outline of each image – it creates the most polished look but takes the most time (and patience, honestly).
+Straight cutting with a paper trimmer is way faster and works great for rectangular elements like journal cards.
+A lot of junk journalers prefer to tear the edges of their printables instead of cutting cleanly – this creates a soft, organic edge that blends naturally with other found materials.
 You can also use decorative edge scissors for a scalloped or deckled effect.

-To age your printables and help them blend with genuine vintage ephemera, try staining with tea or coffee, sponging the edges with distress ink, or crumpling and smoothing the paper to create texture.
-These techniques help printed elements look less crisp and new, making them fit seamlessly alongside your junk journal supplies and found materials.
+To age your printables so they blend in with genuine vintage ephemera, try staining with tea or coffee, sponging the edges with distress ink, or crumpling and smoothing the paper to add texture.
+These little tricks help printed elements look less crisp and new, so they fit right in alongside your junk journal supplies and found materials.

 Using Printables in Your Journal

-Printables are incredibly versatile elements that can serve many purposes in your journal.
-The key is varying how you use them rather than simply gluing flat images onto every page.
+Printables are incredibly versatile and can serve so many purposes in your journal.
+The trick is varying how you use them instead of just gluing flat images on every page.

 Use patterned paper printables as full or partial page backgrounds.
-Layer smaller ephemera pieces on top of these backgrounds to create depth and visual interest.
-Tuck printable tags and journal cards into pockets, fold-outs, and envelopes so readers discover them as they flip through.
-Create tip-ins by attaching a printable to a small piece of washi tape along one edge, allowing it to flip up and reveal content underneath.
+Layer smaller ephemera pieces on top for depth and visual interest.
+Tuck printable tags and journal cards into pockets, fold-outs, and envelopes so people discover them as they flip through – those little surprises are my favorite part of making journals.
+Create tip-ins by attaching a printable to a small piece of washi tape along one edge so it flips up and reveals content underneath.

-Combine printables with your found ephemera for the most interesting pages.
-A vintage postcard printable layered with a real postage stamp, a snippet of old book text, and a pressed flower creates a rich collage that mixes printed and genuine materials.
-Use printable frames and borders to highlight special items in your journal, and printable labels to organize and title your sections.
+I think the most interesting pages happen when you combine printables with found ephemera.
+A vintage postcard printable layered with a real postage stamp, a snippet of old book text, and a pressed flower creates this rich collage that mixes printed and genuine materials.
+Use printable frames and borders to highlight special items, and printable labels to organize and title your sections.

 The beauty of printables is that you can always print more.
-Unlike one-of-a-kind ephemera, a favorite printable can appear in multiple journals or be shared with crafting friends.
-For more ways to use these elements in creative layouts, browse our collection of junk journal ideas.
+Unlike one-of-a-kind ephemera, a favorite printable can show up in multiple journals or get shared with crafting friends.
+For more ways to use these elements in creative layouts, check out our collection of junk journal ideas.

 Creating Your Own Printables

-Once you are comfortable using printables, creating your own is a natural next step.
-You do not need design experience or expensive software to make beautiful printable elements.
+Once you’re comfortable using printables, making your own is a really natural next step.
+And you don’t need design experience or expensive software to create beautiful printable elements.

-Free online tools like Canva and Google Slides make it simple to arrange images, add text, and create professional-looking printable sheets.
-Start with a letter-size canvas and arrange your elements however you like.
-Both platforms offer templates and design elements that can speed up the process.
+Free online tools like Canva and Google Slides make it super easy to arrange images, add text, and put together professional-looking printable sheets.
+Start with a letter-size canvas and arrange your elements however you want.
+Both platforms have templates and design elements that speed things up a lot.

-Scanning your own ephemera is another powerful approach.
-If you have a vintage postcard or ticket stub that is too fragile or precious to use directly in a journal, scan it at high resolution and print copies instead.
-This preserves the original while giving you unlimited reproductions to use in your projects.
+Scanning your own ephemera is another great approach.
+If you’ve got a vintage postcard or ticket stub that’s too fragile or precious to use directly in a journal, scan it at high resolution and print copies instead.
+You preserve the original while getting unlimited reproductions for your projects.
+I do this with all my really special finds.

 You can also create simple collage sheets by downloading public domain vintage images and arranging them on a page in any word processor or image editing program.
-Group images by theme, color, or size for organized sheets that are easy to use.
-For a step-by-step approach to building your own journal from scratch using printables and other materials, see our guide on how to make a junk journal.
+Group images by theme, color, or size for organized sheets that are easy to grab from when you’re working.
+For a step-by-step approach to building your own journal from scratch using printables and other materials, check out our guide on how to make a junk journal.

-Whether you download free printables, purchase curated collections, or design your own, printables are an essential resource for any junk journaler.
-They fill gaps in your ephemera collection, provide coordinated elements for themed journals, and let you experiment with different styles before committing to a particular look.
-Check out our scrapbook supplies guide for more tools and materials that work beautifully alongside printables, and visit our journaling gallery to see how our design team incorporates printables into their work.
+Honestly, printables are one of those essential resources that every junk journaler should have in their toolkit.
+They fill gaps in your ephemera collection, give you coordinated elements for themed journals, and let you experiment with different styles before committing to a particular look.
+Take a look at our scrapbook supplies guide for more tools and materials that work beautifully alongside printables, and visit our journaling gallery to see how our design team uses printables in their own work.

 Start Your Next Project Today